 Vacuum with a Beater Bar or Power Brush Head

-Now and then, you might want to do some wet cleaning to remove dust and dirt particles.
+Now and then, you might want to do some heavier cleaning to remove dust and dirt particles.
 A good vacuum works, but you must be careful.
 When vacuuming vinyl plank floors, do not use a vacuum with a beater bar or power rotary brush head.
 You will regret it.
 Instead, use a brush attachment designed for plank flooring.
 This simple trick is one way you can use a vacuum to get rid of loose debris from your vinyl floor without causing any damage.
-Oh, you thought that was all?

 An important factor you should put into thought is the weight of your vacuum.
 Vacuum cleaning entails a lot of pushing and pulling, so you have to check the weight of any device you want to use.
 You should opt for a vacuum as portable and lightweight as you can get.